genji970/Ai_stock_prediction_with_convex_transformation_dnn/README.md

 # stock_prediction_with_convex_transformation_dnn
 This repo contains one paper and result of experiment.
-By simply transform the form of data in the candle chart, can get about 12% profit per each stock in usa_market(not every stock in usa , stocks were chosen and I don't know the criteria since I didn't make dataset).
-And also there is a stock profit result for kospi market
+By simply transform the form of data in the candle chart, can get about 12% profit for each stock in usa_market(for 9 stocks) and about 13% profit for each 39 stocks in kospi market.

 1) Ai Trade Paper Predicting Stock Market Movement,DSDM is a paper that explains how to make candle chart looks like convex form / when candle chart looks like convex form.

-2) ai_stock_paper.ipynb in repo is the experiment result.
+2) ai_stock_paper.ipynb in repo is the backtesting experiment result.
 Here are brief results

 	For USA_stock: